Western skink: Habitat

 Found in a variety of habitats from sea level to at least 2,130 m (7,000 ft), the western skink is commonest in early successional stages or open areas within habitats in which it occurs.
 Heavy brush and densely forested areas are generally avoided.
 The western skink seems to prefer a somewhat moist environment, although it can also be found on dry hillsides.
 Frequents grassland, broken chaparral, pinon-juniper and juniper-sage woodland, and open pine-oak and pine forests.
 The soil of its nest chambers is invariably moist.
 Standing water is apparently not required.

-Although Western skinks avoid forests, they are found in dry areas within forested areas.
+Although western skinks avoid forests, they are found in dry areas within forested areas.

 Description

-Adult Western skinks have a broad brown stripe down their backs, edged with black and bordered on each side by a conspicuous whitish to beige dorsolateral stripe that begins on nose and extends over the eye and back alongside body onto the tail.
+Adult western skinks have a broad brown stripe down their backs, edged with black and bordered on each side by a conspicuous whitish to beige dorsolateral stripe that begins on nose and extends over the eye and back alongside body onto the tail.
 A second pale stripe, starting on upper jaw, occurs low on each side and is separated from the first by a broad dark brown or black band originating on the side of head and usually extending well out onto the tail, though this band can be disrupted if the tail is lost and regrown.
 Juvenile skink's tails are bright blue, turning to grey in adulthood.
 In the breeding season reddish or orange color appears on the side of head and chin, and occasionally on the sides, tip, and underside of the tail.
 They usually have seven supralabial scales and four enlarged nuchals.
 Young skinks' colorations are more vivid than those of adults.

-Geographic Range
+Distribution

 Western skinks can be found from southern British Columbia, Canada, to the tip of the Baja California Peninsula, and throughout most of Great Basin to extreme Northern Arizona; central Utah to the Pacific Coast.
 The species is apparently absent from the floor of San Joaquin Valley (they have been observed in rural areas of southeast Lodi, CA), central Sierra Nevada (except a few scattered locations in the foothills where they are very common), and lowland deserts of California.
 In Northern Baja, California the species occurs in the northwestern part at least as far south as Colonia Guerro and in the south in the cape and Comondu regions, Santa Agueda, and San Francisco de la Sierra.
-On Santa Catalina, Los Coronados, and Todos Santos Island off the coast of California.
+They have been observed on Santa Catalina, Los Coronados, and Todos Santos Island off the coast of California.